This post may contain affiliate links. Please see my disclosure policy for details.

 The whole Haveli has been beautifully preserved and transports you back in time to the 19th century!

 You can see how the family used to live in amongst all the incredible decor, painted ceilings, mirrored walls and splendour.

-It gives you a fantastic insight about what life would have been like back then in Rajasthan.
+It gives you a fantastic insight into what life would have been like back then in Rajasthan.